A likelihood-based approach for cure regression models: Appendix

 where

 and $F(x,t) = \Pr(X\leq x, T_0\leq t)$.
 In the second step, it remains to show that

 using the properties of the model considered for $S_C$.

-In the following we illustrate the steps (\ref{donsk}) and (\ref{iid_mod_semi}) in several common (semi)parametric models in survival analysis.
+In the following we study conditions (\ref{donsk}) and (\ref{iid_mod_semi}) in several common (semi)parametric models in survival analysis.
 See \citet{GuoZeng12} for an illuminating survey on semiparametric models.
-In these models, the properties of $\hat S_C$ are usually derived from the properties of the conditional cumulative hazard function of $C$.
-Note that by the Duhamel identity \citep{gill1990}, if the conditions of (\ref{suff_cdt_ulln}) hold true, we have
+In these models, the properties of $\widehat S_C$ are usually derived from the properties of the conditional cumulative hazard function of $C$.
+Note that by the Duhamel identity \citep{gill1990} we have

-where $\Lambda_C(\cdot \mid x)$ is the conditional cumulative hazard function of $C$ given $X=x$ and $\hat \Lambda_C(\cdot \mid x)$ is the estimator of $\Lambda_C(\cdot \mid x)$ in the model for $S_C$.
+where $\Lambda_C(\cdot \mid x)$ is the conditional cumulative hazard function of $C$ given $X=x$ and $\widehat \Lambda_C(\cdot \mid x)$ is the estimator of $\Lambda_C(\cdot \mid x)$ in the model for $S_C$.
 When $S_C(\cdot \mid x)$ is continuous,

-\textbf{Parametric models.} One could achieve flexible modeling for $S_C$ using parametric models, such as the Weibull model, where the parameters are replaced by functions of $X$ depending on some unknown vector of coefficients $\beta_C$.
-In this case, in general, all the survivor functions in the model satisfy the regularity conditions defining the class $\mathcal{G}$, so that condition (\ref{donsk}) is automatically met.
-Condition (\ref{iid_mod_semi}) follows by Taylor expansion and the asymptotic linear expansions of $\hat \beta_C$, the estimator of $\beta_C$ considered.
-Such asymptotic linear expansions for $\hat \beta_C$, based on the so-called \emph{influence functions}, could be derived for all the common models and estimators $\hat\beta_C$.
+\textbf{Parametric models.} One {\red can} achieve flexible modeling for $S_C$ using parametric models, such as the Weibull model, where the parameters are replaced by functions of $X$ depending on some unknown vector of coefficients $\beta_C$.
+Then, in general, all the survivor functions in the model satisfy the regularity conditions defining the class $\mathcal{G}$, so that condition (\ref{donsk}) is automatically met.
+Condition (\ref{iid_mod_semi}) follows by Taylor expansion and the asymptotic linear expansions of $\widehat \beta_C$, the estimator of $\beta_C$ considered.
+Such asymptotic linear expansions for $\widehat \beta_C$, based on the so-called \emph{influence functions}, are available for all common estimators $\widehat\beta_C$.

 \textbf{Cox's proportional hazard model.} In this case